100days-YongLin/100days-yonglin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I am Yonglin, an HCI researcher; I graduated from the City University of Macau with a master's degree in data science.
-I find some possibilities about PhD.
+I am Yonglin, an HCI researcher.
+I graduated from the City University of Macau with a master's degree in Data Science, and I am currently exploring possibilities for pursuing a PhD.

-Besides, You can see the website was very messy.
-I am setting now~
+By the way, I noticed the website was a bit messy earlier, but I’m working on organizing it now! :)